jobtalle/myr.js/README.md

 color = vec4(1, 0, 0, 1);
 ```

+Inside the GLSL code, several variables are accessible for the user besides the `surfaces` and `variables`.
+These are:

+* `uv`, the UV coordinates of the current pixel inside the drawing area of this shader.
+* `pixelSize`, a `vec2` containing the UV size of one pixel.
+Sampling a pixel to the right for example can be done using `texture(source, vec2(uv.x + pixelSize.x, uv.y))`.

 Before drawing a shader, ensure that all variables and surfaces have been set using the [`setSurface()`](#setsurfacename-surface) and [`setVariable()`](#setvariablename-value) functions.
 Not doing this may and probably will result in undefined behavior.

 ### `getWidth()`